“The means for achieving health, happiness and wellbeing should be for everyone.”

 Our vision is to expand the reach of the programme within Islington, other local boroughs, and beyond, so that as many ageing and vulnerable people as possible can benefit.
 This includes offering more classes in more settings, and we’ve also taken the programme online with live Zoom classes and pre-recorded instructional films.

-For more information about the classes, including how to join via Zoom, please contact Awais Mian, our vice chair and the lead instructor on the programme – email@example.com
+For more information, including how to join via Zoom, please contact Awais Mian, the lead instructor on the programme – firstname.lastname@example.org

 “These are great classes, so good to have locally.
 Friendly, welcoming, with excellent tuition.
 I am very grateful these classes exist!”